sya-ri/file-server/README.md

 # - WebDAV
 FileProvider=Local

+# If a local file exists, respond with that file
+# - Used when FileProvider is not Local
+# - default: false
+FlexibleMode=false

 # Root folder to get files
 # - Used when FileProvider is Local
+#   or FlexibleMode is true
 # - default: ./
 FileProvider_Local_Root=./